List of URI schemes

 This article lists common URI schemes.
 A Uniform Resource Identifier helps identify a source without ambiguity.
 Many URI schemes are registered with the IANA; however, there exist many unofficial URI schemes as well.
 Mobile deep links are one example of a class of unofficial URI schemes that allow for linking directly to a specific location in a mobile app.

 Official IANA-registered schemes

-The official URI schemes registered with the IANA are as follows (note that "IETF Draft" in no way is a finalized specification and must not be treated so; refer to Section 2.2 of RFC 2026 for more details):
+URI schemes registered with the IANA, both provisional and fully approved, are listed in its registry for Uniform Resource Identifier (URI) Schemes.
+These include well known schemes such as: